Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Results

 \subsection{Percentage of Misclassification}

-In this section, we assess the feasibility of our modeling approach by calculating the percentage of misclassification for all $N = 69$ subjects (including normal and AD).
+In this section, we assessed the feasibility of our Vision model-based approach by calculating the percentage of misclassification for all $N = 69$ subjects (including normal and MD).
 For each subject \(k\), we denote \(n_{\text{test}}^{(k)}\) represent the number of times they appeared in the test set across 10 resamples, and \(n_{\text{error}}^{(k)}\) denote the number of times they were misclassified by the RF classifier.
 The subject-specific misclassification rate is then calculated as:

-Figure~\ref{fig:percentage_missclassed} displays the relationship between the misclassification percentage and Cognitive scores (COGSTAT or MoCA).
-An overall trend observed in both plots is that subjects labeled as AD-aging (MCI and AD diagnoses) tend to exhibit higher misclassification percentages compared to the Normal-aging drivers.
+Fig.~\ref{fig:percentage_missclassed} displays the relationship between misclassification percentage and cognitive scores.
+An overall trend observed was that subjects labeled as MD-aging tend to exhibit higher misclassification percentages compared to the Normal-aging drivers.
 This is evident in the middle cognitive score ranges (COGSTAT: 580--650; MoCA: 12--20), where the misclassification is higher.
-It suggests that the middle zones correspond to a transition region where the classifier shows greater uncertainty, due to the overlapping feature space between early-stage impairment and normal aging.
-It underscores the anticipated challenge of reliably distinguishing subtle cognitive impairments/MCI from normal aging.
+It suggests that the middle zones correspond to a transition region where the classifier shows more uncertainty, due to the overlapping feature space between early-stage impairment and Normal-aging.
 On the other hand, subjects with low (COGSTAT $< 550$ and MoCA $<8$) and high (COGSTAT $> 700$ and MoCA $> 20$) cognitive scores consistently yield lower misclassification rates.
-This behavior indicates that the classifier learned prominent feature representations for cognitively distinct individuals in these regions and it is able to classify the aging groups more confidently.
+This behavior indicates that the classifier learned prominent feature representations in these regions and it is able to classify the aging groups more confidently.
 Additionally, it reinforces the validity of using COGSTAT and MoCA as effective biomarkers in well-separated diagnostic states.
 Overall, these trends are consistent with the model’s performance as reported in Table~\ref{tab:video_model_results}.
-The agreement between global performance metrics and localized misclassification patterns supports the interpretation that the model’s predictive success is not random but rather driven by the prominent vision signals yielded from a certain cognitive state.
-Subjects with well-defined cognitive profiles— clear AD aging (Alzheimer/strong MCI) or normal aging are more reliably classified.
-However, uncertainty increases in transitional cognitive states, reflecting appropriate model sensitivity to the complexity of early-stage classification.
-This behavior supports the validity of our approach and suggests that further improvement may require incorporating auxiliary clinical signals to resolve the transition zone uncertainty.
-Overall, this subject-level metric captures individual classification stability and uncertainty at the subject level rather than aggregated classification accuracy alone.